PeterDrake/sky/pipeline_and_directories.md

 We assume that all of the ARM data have been downloaded and untarred.
 We also assume we have the corresponding .csv files (listing shallow cumulus timestamps).
 All of these are in locations outside of this directory.

 Our pipeline involves the following steps.
+These are specific to "BLT", our campus computing cluster, which uses the Slurm job management system.
+On another system, modify the .sh files for your own job management system.
+If not running on a cluster, examine the .sh files for which Python scripts to run directly.

+Each group of BLT instructions includes a reminder to start the virtual environment.
+This can be skipped if it is already active.

 ## Preprocess the Data

 ### What You Do

-On BLT (from the `blt_job_output` directory), wait for each of the following steps to finish before doing the next one.
+From the `blt_job_output` directory, wait for each of the following steps to finish before doing the next one.

 ```
 source /home/labs/drake/tensorflow_gpu_11.7/bin/activate